The only thing Alice ever got from her mother was contempt. She can’t remember a time when this wasn’t the case.

 A study of over 900 children found that when children are raised by one narcissistic parent and one non-narcissist, externalising problems are more common.
 But when children are raised by one narcissistic parent alone, internalising problems are more common.

 Unfortunately, the problems that children of narcissistic parents endure don’t stop in childhood.
 The ghosts of the past continue to haunt them throughout their adult life.

-For example, in one study of nearly 200 people, children of narcissists had lower rates of self-esteem, and higher rates of depression than children who weren’t raised by narcissists.
+For example, in one study of nearly 200 people, adult children of narcissists had lower rates of self-esteem, and higher rates of depression than children who weren’t raised by narcissists.
 In another, children who experienced alienation from their parents also had these same emotional problems, but they were also more likely to abuse drugs and alcohol, and had difficulty trusting others.

 Problems like low self-esteem and substance abuse this can happen after many different forms of abuse during childhood – these aren’t specific to being the child of a narcissistic parent.
 But there are some other problems that might be a little more unique to this situation.
 One of these is a loss of intersubjectivity.

 OK, that’s a bit of a technical term so let me explain what it means!